 transferrable for 60 calendar days.
 The new owner shall obtain approvals dated after the effective date of the new license from these agencies within 60 calendar days.
-The new owner will be responsible for forwarding the approval or extension from these agencies to the Licensing Section on or prior to the sixtieth day in order for their license to be extended. - c.
+The new owner will be responsible for forwarding the approval or extension from these agencies to the Licensing Section on or prior to the sixtieth day in order for their license to be extended.
+If approvals or extensions are not submitted to the licensing section prior to the sixtieth day, the license shall be revoked.

+- c.
 A licensing inspection shall be conducted within 60 calendar days to verify compliance with the licensing standards. - d.
-All staff/children's/resident's information shall be updated under the new ownership as required in §7111.A.2.d, §7111.A.6, §7111.A.7, §7111.B.2, and §7111.B.4.b-c prior to or on the last day services are provided by the existing owner.

-- e.
-If all information in §7107.F.3 is not received prior to or on the last day services are provided by the existing owner, the new owner shall not operate until a license is issued.
-The new owner is not authorized to provide services until the licensure process is completed in accordance with §7107.B.2. - f.
-In the event of a change of ownership, the resident's and children's records shall remain with the new provider. - g.
+All staff/children of residents'/resident's information shall be updated under the new ownership as required in LAC 67:V.7111.A.2.c, A.5, A.7, B.2, and B.4.b-c prior to or on the last day services are provided by the existing owner. - e.
+If all information in Paragraph F.3 of this provided by the existing owner, the new owner shall not operate until a license is issued.
+The new owner is not authorized to provide services until the licensure process is completed in accordance with Paragraph B.2-6 of this Section. - f.
+In the event of a change of ownership, the resident's and children of resident's records shall remain with the new provider. - g.
 A residential home facing adverse action shall not be eligible for a CHOW.
-An application involving a residential home facing adverse action shall be treated as an initial application rather than a change of ownership application.

-4. Change in Ownership Structure

-- a.
-Although the following does not constitute a change of ownership for licensing purposes; a change of information form is required. - i.
-The change of information form shall be submitted to the Licensing Section within 14 calendar days of the change. - (a). if individual ownership, upon death of the spouse; - (b). if individual ownership, upon death of the spouse and execution of the estate, if the surviving spouse remains as the only owner. - b.
-The change of information form shall be submitted to the Licensing Section within seven calendar days of the change. - i. if individual ownership, undergoing a separation or divorce until a judicial termination of the community aquets and gains, signed by both parties;
+An application involving a residential home facing adverse action shall be treated as an initial application rather than a change of ownership application. - 4.
+Change in Ownership Structure - a.
+Although the following does not constitute a change of ownership for licensing purposes, a change of information form is required. - i.
+The change of information form shall be submitted to the Licensing Section within 14 calendar days of the change: - (a). if individual ownership, upon death of the spouse;